 Note: USAA is only available to military community members and their families.

-Who pays a lower insurance premium in Oklahoma?
+Who pays the lowest auto insurance premiums in Oklahoma?

 • Married drivers pay 10% less than single drivers.